 We are not young!

-We are ancient, we hold the world’s oldest civilization ,”The Original Australians” This being the subject of “history” the Original Australians have recently shown that they hold the longest length of recorded history on the earth.
-Their recordings not only re-write Australian history, but also “world history”.
+We are ancient, we are the world’s oldest civilization, “The Original Australians” This being the subject of “history” the Original Australians hold the longest length of recorded history on the earth.
+Our recordings not only re-write Australian history but also “world history”.

 We are not all free!